-The justification to plan and implement the KNPP in the Country are anchored upon the following benefits: - decommissioning and nuclear waste management.
-On a comprehensive basis, considering socio-political health and environmental costs, the economics of nuclear power are considered attractive as compared to fossil fuel.
+The justification to plan and implement a NPP in the Country are anchored upon the following benefits: - investment costs and compliance to stringent standards for safety and security, emergency management, decommissioning and nuclear waste management.
+On a comprehensive basis, taking into account socio-political health and environmental costs, the economics of nuclear power are considered attractive as compared to fossil fuel.

 • Competitive price of Nuclear Power: Nuclear energy is considered cost competitive compared to fossil fuel-based generation.
-However, it involves relatively high upfront investment costs and compliance to stringent standards for safety and security, emergency management,
+However, it involves relatively high upfront